 When you’re at home with your child

 - Plan for a calm start to the day by having morning and evening routines.
-For example, get uniforms, lunches and school bags ready the night before, and get your child to have a shower or bath in the evening, and get your child to bed at a regular time.
+For example, get uniforms, lunches and school bags ready the night before, get your child to have a shower or bath in the evening, and get your child to bed at a regular time.

 - Make your home ‘boring’ during school hours so that you don’t accidentally reward your child for not going to school.
-This means little or no TV, video games, leisure activities, internet use and so on.
+This means little or no TV or video games and so on.
 You could think about not letting your child use their phone during school hours.

 Getting to school

 - Get someone else to drop your child at school, if you can.
 Children often cope better with separation at home rather than at the school gate.